bitsmuggler/frontend-architecture-map/README.md

 Try to scale the expectation each of these quality attributes from low to high (0 - 4).
 And check if the specific task is related to SEO.

-> If you rate the expectation for a specific quality attribute as high, you should concretise the requirements (e.g. with quality scenarios) and consider this in the architecture of the app.
+> If you classify the expectation of a certain quality attribute as high, you should work out the requirements (e.g. with quality scenarios) and take this into account in the architecture of the app.
+A good reference point is the [arc42 Quality Model](https://quality.arc42.org/) with many examples of quality scenarios.

 ### Do first architecture assumptions

-The corresponding rendering technique does highly influence the architecture of the frontend and gives requirements for your technology.
-Therefore, it is important to define the rendering strategy for each user task or activity.
+The selected rendering technique has a major influence on the architecture of the frontend and places demands on your technology.
+Therefore, it is important to define the rendering strategy for each user task or activity based on interactivity, content update frequency and other user-related quality attributes.

 #### Rendering

 >
 > ***Rendering*** = Template ("preliminary markup") + Data = Displayed Web Page
+>
+> Example: [JSX markup](https://react.dev/learn/writing-markup-with-jsx) + data = rendered view
 >

 Try to define the rendering strategy for each user task or activity: